TelluIoT/GithubReleaseProxy/README.md

 ## Access Tokens

 The access tokens define the access controls.
+Each repository requires at least an access token.

 The access tokens are stored in a web passwd file.
 You may use [htpasswd](https://httpd.apache.org/docs/2.4/programs/htpasswd.html) from Apache or [Ansible](https://docs.ansible.com/ansible/latest/modules/htpasswd_module.html) to manipulate such a file.

-The user is the name of the repository, or the user should start with the name of the repository and be prepend by a slash.
+The username is the name of the repository, or the username should start with the name of the repository and be prepend by a slash.
 The password is the access token.
+It is recommended to use complex and random access tokens.

 Examples: